JoshuaGrams/philtre2d/doc/objects/Camera.md

 Methods
 -------

-### Camera.windowResizedAll(x, y, w, h)
+### Camera.setAllViewports(x, y, w, h)
-Updates all cameras for the new window size.
+Set the viewport of all cameras.
+All arguments are in pixels: they are unaffected by any transform that may be set.
 This may alter the zoom of your cameras, depending on their scale mode. ("expand view" mode cameras keep the same zoom.)
 Call this function on the Camera _module_.
 You _can_ also call it on a camera object, but that doesn't make a lot of sense.
 Note it does not take a `self` parameter.

 _PARAMETERS_
 * __x__ <kbd>number</kbd> - Unused.
 Will be for setting a custom viewport position.